mattfelber/delivery-wpf/README.md

 ﻿# 🛵 Delivery Loco

-A small Flappy Bird-inspired game built with C# and WPF — except instead of a bird, you're a Brazilian delivery rider trying to survive the streets and dodge speed cameras. 🇧🇷
+A small Flappy Bird-inspired game built with C# and WPF — except instead of a bird, you're a delivery rider trying to survive the obstacles and dodge speed cameras.

 ## 🎮 Demo